Director of Public Health Annual Report 2019: Alcohol and us

 People with the most complex needs, such as those with both alcohol and severe mental health problems, can find it particularly hard to engage with services.
 They need services that are able to address their mental health and alcohol problems as part of a coordinated plan.

-Research has found that drinkers with complex needs are likely to become very frequent attenders at Accident and Emergency units, often because they have nowhere else to go in moments of crisis.
+Research has found that drinkers with complex needs are likely to become very frequent attendees at Accident and Emergency units, often because they have nowhere else to go in moments of crisis.
 Engaging such people in a treatment programme can dramatically improve their lives and bring an estimated return on investment of £3,400 in savings for every £1,000 spent.

 Pregnancy